simonava5/fishers-iris-data/README.md

-# fishers-iris-data
+# Fisher's Iris Data
-Fisher's Iris Data - Project for GMIT Course 52167 Programming and Scripting
+# Project for GMIT Course 52167 Programming and Scripting